+Table 37 - Wishbone Master generics

 Wishbone Slave

 Wishbone Slave is the client’s interface to the system.
 The unit is based on the same principles as the wishbone master.
 It has the simplest hardware that can handle the wishbone communication.
 Therefore it only responds to wishbone master signals and passes any information received to its host’s units without any processing.
 It operates according to the following FSM that has two branches: one for reading cycles and the other for writing cycles.